Hyp3rstatic/rust-chat/README.md

 # Rust-Chat
-> Tcp and Ftp chat and file share client and server made in rust
+> Chat client with TCP and FTP support (made in Rust).